10 Signs your brand identity needs an update

 7. Overcomplicated brand identity

 You may want to update the identity of your brand too if your current brand identity is too vague or complicated.
 A clear and sharp brand identity is preferred so that customers will not get confused.
 How can you know whether or not your current identity is too complex?
 Simply do some surveys and ask the customer to tell you what they think the values or the company is in one sentence.
 If most of them fail to do so, then it is a red flag for you.
 Similarly, if most of your answers include ‘maybe’ or hesitations, it means that your message is too vague.
 Clarify your message as soon as possible!

 8. Competitors have updated their identity

 The business world is a cruel one.
 One cannot stay on the same ground without stepping forward—because your competitors do.
 If you notice that your competitors have changed or updated their brand identity, then you should stay alert.
 Re-evaluate yours as well to see whether their new identities would mean that you are now not distinguished enough from them.
-Remember, if you want to be the winner in your industry then you need to be the leader in determining the pace of evolution of your industry.
+Remember, if you want to be the winner in your industry, then you need to be the leader in determining the pace of evolution of your industry.

 9. Your current brand is too obvious

 What?
-Shouldn’t brand identity be clear?
-Well yes—but clear does not mean obvious.
+Shouldn’t the brand identity be clear?
+Well, yes—but clear does not mean obvious.
 Imagine a company with a value of ‘We sell apples’—probably customers will find it too straightforward, and therefore boring.
 Your brand identity is the core message of your business, and it needs to grab the attention of potential buyers.
 For example, if your company logo is easily mistaken with other businesses, then you should do something about it.

 10. You haven’t updated identity for a long time already